sidch/Thea/README.md

 * GPU updates are fine-grained (but could be more so)
   * Only affected buffers are updated, in lazy batches

 Contrast this with libraries optimized for static geometry and/or global processing passes, e.g. [trimesh2](https://gfx.cs.princeton.edu/proj/trimesh2) or [libigl](https://libigl.github.io), which represent meshes as dense arrays of elements, referenced by integer indices.
 Of course, *Thea* also has another mesh class (`DisplayMesh`) which has similar behaviour and is a good choice for more static applications, as well as a halfedge data structure (`DCELMesh`).
+In conjunction, *Thea*'s kd-tree class (`KDTreeN`), used to detect UI interactions with a mesh, tries to minimize the latency of recomputing the tree after the underlying geometry is changed.

 ### Examples